braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap.md

 # Zeotap

-> [Zeotap](https://zeotap.com/) is a next-generation customer data platform that helps you discover and understand your mobile audience by onboarding and extending your data while providing valuable insights to help understand your customers.
+> [Zeotap](https://zeotap.com/) is a next-generation customer data platform that helps you discover and understand your mobile audience by providing identity resolution, insights, and data enrichment.

-With the Zeotap and Braze integration, customers can extend the scale and reach of their campaigns by finding users with similar data patterns.
-Common use cases include onboarding client online or offline data, data enrichment, and facilitating activation through other platforms.
+With the Zeotap and Braze integration, customers can extend the scale and reach of their campaigns by syncing Zeotap customer segments to map Zeotap user data to Braze user accounts.
+Brands can then act on this data, delivering personalized target experiences to those users.

 ## Prerequisites